Rye, Victoria: History

 Rye was proclaimed a town on 26 February 1861 and is partly in the parish of Wannaeue but mainly in the parish of Nepean, which is west of Government Road and Weeroona Street.
 The township went south to the southern boundary of the cemetery, with its east and west boundaries being Weir Street and Dundas Street.
-Suburban lots of 21 to 98 acres extended west to French St and south to a point just past the Golf Pde corner.
-Most of these suburban lots were bought by W.A.Blair, a Melbourne Lime Merchant.
+Suburban lots of 21 to 98 acre extended west to French Street and south to a point just past the Golf Parade corner.
+Most of these suburban lots were bought by W. A. Blair, a lime merchant from Melbourne.

-He also received grants for much land in the parishes of Wannaeue and Nepean.
+Blair also received grants for much land in the parishes of Wannaeue and Nepean.
 His objective was to establish a monopoly, which was only rivalled by John Cain.
 Many who had been engaged in the production of lime, such as Nathan Page, Tom Bennett, Edward Russell, Harold Bainbridge and Spunner, were dispossessed of their kilns by Blair in about 1867.
 Lime could be quarried throughout the area west of Boneo Road.
-Many golf courses and the Peninsula Hot Springs are on the sites of Limeburners' properties between Browns and Limestone Roads.
+Many contemporary golf courses and the Peninsula Hot Springs are on the sites of lime burners' properties between Browns and Limestone Roads.
 A reproduction of a lime kiln is displayed on the foreshore just east of White Cliff.
 They were built into the side of a hill so that firewood and napped limestone could be loaded from above.

 The demand for rye lime declined in 1879 with the opening of the Lilydale quarry.
-However, the Sullivans continued production south of Weeroona Road, with operations later managed by Antonio Albress.
-Blair's large kiln remained active at the Fire Station site.
+However, the Sullivan's Lime Kiln continued production south of Weeroona Road, with operations later managed by Antonio Albress, until c.
+1917.
+Blair's large kiln remained active at the fire station site.
 Ben Stenniken and James Sullivan became the leaders in a new industry, firewood.
-Ti tree had spread inland from the foreshore as the she-oaks had almost completely disappeared, having fired the kilns for decades.
-Cut into 2 foot 6 inch sections, the ti tree was shipped in former limecraft to heat bakers' ovens in Melbourne.
+Tea tree had spread inland from the foreshore as the she-oaks had almost completely disappeared, having fired the kilns for decades.
+Cut into 2 ft 6 in sections, the tea tree was shipped in former limecraft to heat bakers' ovens in Melbourne.

 Jim Brown and the Jennings family moved into farms near Browns Road just before and after 1910, the latter on former Blair land.
-Brown set about dealing with rampant ti tree and rabbits, while the Jennings family moved into dairy farming.
+Brown set about dealing with rampant tea tree and rabbits, while the Jennings family moved into dairy farming.
 Another feature on land granted to Blair was the McDonalds' Rye Golf Links, enclosed by Dundas Street and Golf Parade.
-(Sources: Parish and Rye Township maps, Lime Land Leisure.)

-The Post Office opened on 18 January 1858 as Tootgarook and was renamed Rye in 1870.
+The post office opened on 18 January 1858 as Tootgarook and was renamed Rye in 1870.

+Heritage listings

+The following places in Rye are listed on the Victorian Heritage Register: